 Meet Lucia Buckley, CRNP

 Hello!
 My name is Lucia and I am the Nurse Practitioner who has the great pleasure of working at Pittsburgh Center for Functional Medicine to further change the health and vitalization of our patient population.
-I am a mother and life-partner to my husband, Dan, and lovely daughter, Darby.
+I am a mother and life-partner to my husband, Dan, and lovely daughters, Darby and Freyja.
 I live in Bethel Park, on the same street as my mother-in-law, aunt-in-law, and sister-in-law (“it takes a village" and we live in the “village”).
 When I’m not at PCFM, I love spending time with my family.
 We enjoy hiking, being outdoors, gardening, and cooking at home.
 I am an avid reader and am always looking for suggestions!
 I have lived an alternative medicine and functional lifestyle since the age of 16.
 Over the years, I have diligently worked on my diet, stress, and lifestyle to emulate the ethos of a functional medicine practitioner.

 My Education